QIICR/DICOM4QI/docs/instructions.md

 Your submission **must** include the details about the platform you used to generate the results \(name of the product/platform, version\).
 If your platform is available publicly, please include access instructions.

-To participate and submit results, please use this DICOM4QI Submission Google Form: [http://bit.ly/dicom4qi-submit](http://bit.ly/dicom4qi-submit).
+**To participate and submit new results**, please use this DICOM4QI Submission Google Form: [http://bit.ly/dicom4qi-submit](http://bit.ly/dicom4qi-submit).

+**If you need to update existing content**, please use "edit" icon in the upper right corner of the page, or submit a pull request with changes to this repository on GitHub: [https://github.com/QIICR/DICOM4QI](https://github.com/QIICR/DICOM4QI).
+Once your PR is merged, the content will be updated automatically.